devops-den/emqx-kafka-mongo-messaging-app/README.md

         MongoInsertHandler(document)
 ```

-In the existing kafka consumer logic, I have appended the below lines in a while loop.
+I have added the lines below to the current Kafka consumer logic inside of a while loop.

 ```
 document = {"topic": message.topic, "partition": message.partition, "offset": message.offset, "value": message.value}
 MongoInsertHandler(document)
 ```
 ![Inserting document](images/mongo/mongo-insert.png)
-As you can see on screen 3, document is getting inserted up on receiving in kafka consumer.
-In the next image, you can also find the records inserted in the collection in the mongodb cloud console.
+Screen 3 shows how the document is being inserted into the Kafka consumer upon receipt.
+The records that have been inserted into the collection in the MongoDB Cloud Console are also visible in the next image.
 ![mongo console](images/mongo/mongo-console.png)
 <h3 style="text-align: center;"> *** End of Tutorial *** </h3>